Source Link of the article:

 The keyword

-to a different object or different data structure, then any properties added to the original module.exports
+require returns an object, which references the value of module.exports for a given file.
+If a developer unintentionally or intentionally re-assigns module.exports to a different object or different data structure, then any properties added to the original module.exports object will be unaccessible.

 An example will help elaborate this point: